 The use of COD results for wastewater compliance monitoring is increasing.

 To measure oxygen demand, biochemical oxygen demand (BOD) relies on bacteria to oxidize readily available organic matter during a five-day incubation period.
 COD uses strong chemicals to oxidize organic matter.
 Generally, COD is preferred to BOD for process control measurements because results are more reproducible and are available in just two hours rather than five days.
-By the time you have the results from a five day test, the plant conditions are no longer the same, so real time monitor and control can not be relied upon by the use of BOD.
-COD is a quick and easy measurement to get a snap in time picture of what is going on in the system, and with trending, long term predictions can be made and monitor and control of the process at the wastewater treatment plant can be optimized and controlled.
+By the time you have the results from a five day test, the wastewater treatment plant conditions are no longer the same, so real time monitor and control can not be relied upon by the use of BOD.
+In this wastewater training you'll learn COD is a quick and easy measurement to get a snap in time picture of what is going on in the system, and with trending, long term predictions can be made and monitor and control of the process at the wastewater treatment plant can be optimized and controlled.

 BOD simulates the actual treatment plant process by measuring the organic material microorganisms can oxidize.
 Although COD is comparable to BOD, it actually measures chemically oxidizable matter.
 The COD test is not a direct substitute for the BOD test; however, a ratio usually can be correlated between the two tests.
 This requires COD versus BOD testing over a specified period of time.